457 Plans in 2020 and 2021

 Note: Updated contribution limits are generally available in mid to late October.

-Finally, plan participants may also qualify for a special catch-up contribution of $17,500 in 2014 and $18,000 in 2015.
+Finally, plan participants may also qualify for a special catch-up contribution of $19,500 in 2020 and 2021.
 This special catch-up contribution cannot be combined with the catch-up contribution for those aged 50 and over.
 In order to qualify for this special catch-up deferral, the accountholder must have under-contributed in prior years.
 Speak with the plan's administrator to verify eligibility under this special provision.

 The following table compares the features such as contribution limits, transfers, distributions, and rollover rules of 457(b) plans for governmental agencies, tax-exempt organizations, and those employers offering 457(f) plans.